Freelance Websites

 Guru is a great freelancing site for individuals who believe they have what it takes to convince clients to hire them.
 All they have to do is bid for a job and then send a quotation to the client.

 Guru has an excellent search filter.
-It allows you to refine your job search by using specific keywords, skill category, budget type, and specific location.
+It allows you to refine your job search using specific keywords, skill categories, budget types, and specific locations.

 9. Remotive

-Remotive is a freelancing site having over 100,000 remove job posts per month.
+Remotive is a freelancing site that has over 100,000 easy freelance job posts per month.
 It serves freelancers in fields such as education, engineering, and customer support.

 10. LinkedIn

 LinkedIn is a great social network for businesses and professionals.
-This makes it a great place for freelancers hunting for their next freelancing gig.
+This makes it an excellent place for freelancers hunting for their next freelancing gig.

-LinkedIn dedicates its services to find new leads and clients for its great pool of freelance professionals.
-Whenever a client posts a job that meets freelancers’ expertise, LinkedIn notifies him/her through their email to apply for the job.
+LinkedIn dedicates its services to finding new leads and clients for its outstanding pool of freelance professionals.
+LinkedIn notifies them through their email to apply for the job whenever a client posts a job that meets freelancers’ expertise.

 11. Toptal